Dinijaya633/DecodeLabs-Internship/Project-2-caesar-cipher-tool/README.md

 * Implement a simple cryptographic algorithm.
 * Apply a user-defined shift key.
 * Demonstrate reversible data transformation.
+* Understand the basic concept of data confidentiality.
-* Understand the limitations of basic encryption techniques.
+* Understand the limitations of classical encryption techniques.
+* Implement the encryption and decryption process using Python.
+* Create an interactive web interface for the cipher tool.

 ---

 ## 🔑 Key Features

+### Python Command-Line Application

 * 🔒 Encrypt user-provided text.
 * 🔓 Decrypt encrypted text.
 * 🔑 Support for custom shift keys.
 * 🔠 Handles uppercase and lowercase letters.
 * 🔢 Preserves numbers and special characters.
-* 🛡️ Includes basic input validation.
+* 💻 Simple command-line interface.
 * 🔄 Demonstrates reversible encryption and decryption logic.

-* 💻 Simple command-line interface.
+### Interactive Web Application

+* 🌐 Browser-based Caesar Cipher tool.
+* 🔒 Encrypt text directly from the web interface.
+* 🔓 Decrypt text directly from the web interface.
+* 🔑 Select a custom shift key from 0 to 25.
+* ➕ Increase or decrease the shift key using buttons.
+* 📝 Display character count.
+* 📋 Copy encrypted or decrypted results.
+* 🗑️ Clear the input and output fields.
+* 📱 Responsive design for different screen sizes.
+* 🚫 No external libraries or frameworks required.

 ---

 ## 🧠 How Caesar Cipher Works

-The Caesar Cipher is a substitution cipher that shifts each letter in the alphabet by a fixed number of positions.
+The Caesar Cipher is a basic substitution cipher that shifts each letter in the alphabet by a fixed number of positions.

 For example, with a shift key of `3`: